 invitations with embedded survey link, and on-site intercepts) data

-provides our clients with statistically
+provides our clients with statistically significant results where

-We are committed to providing relevant, accurate, and reliable marketing
+We are committed to providing relevant and reliable marketing

 research information to all kinds of organizations.
 When so much

 depends on the truthfulness of honest, accurate, marketing research,

-rely on the full-service resources of Penn and Associates,
+rely on the full-service resources of Penn and Associates, Inc. to

-We conduct marketing research that is free from bias and is designed
+We conduct marketing research that is free from bias and carefully